#EndSARS: Sarr, Balogun and Ogu join Nigeria youths in protest against police brutality | Goal.com

 Enough is Enough .. #EndSARS— John Ogu (@ogujohnugo) October 9, 2020

-Meanwhile, France youth international and Chelsea’s Malang Sarr who is on a season-long loan at Porto has pledged his solidarity with Nigerians and calls for an end to the police brutality.
+Meanwhile, France youth international and Chelsea’s Malang Sarr, who is on a season-long loan at Porto, has pledged his solidarity with Nigerians and called for an end to the police brutality.

 “I feel so touched by what is going on in Nigeria now.
 You have my full support!
 We all need to come together & make sure this ends now.
 Peace first before anything,” Sarr wrote.